 The tribe provides a variety of governmental services to its members, the reservation, and surrounding communities.
 These services include police and fire protection, social and health services, housing, and economic development that benefit all of Isabella County.

-The Saginaw Chippewa Indian Tribe is one of the county’s largest employers.
+The Saginaw Chippewa Indian Tribe is the county’s largest employer.

 Seventh Generation Program/Elijah Elk Cultural Center